 Our first road trip was in June 2001, in a red hatchback Honda Civic that had no air conditioning.
 Steve and I were dating, deeply in love, about to start our lives together.
 I knew I wanted to do my MFA in Creative Writing somewhere.
 Steve wanted me to see more of America than Miami.
 We decided it would be a great idea to drive across country, looking at college campuses.

 We drove up from Miami – I’d never realized how long Florida was until then.
 Then we drove all the way across the south.
 We spent the night in the following cities – New Orleans, San Antonio, El Paso, Phoenix — where we stayed with Steve’s parents, soon to be my in-laws.
 We went on to from Arizona to Los Angeles, where we visited UC Irvine.
 Then we went up the coast to San Francisco, Modesto to stay with our best friend from college, and then we visited the University of San Jose.
 And back.
-In a red hatchback Honda Civic that had no air conditioning.
+In a red hatchback Honda Civic that had no air conditioning, but the most amazing decal printing which brought a lot of positive feedback during our pitstops.
 In June!
 It was the best, craziest, most memorable road trip ever and it began a tradition with my husband and I. Whenever possible, we go on road trips.
 It’s gotten harder, with life and jobs and responsibility.
 But we get out whenever we can.

 When I think back to that first road trip, I remember it in songs.
 I married a strong driver who doesn’t mind being behind the wheel – in fact that’s his preference and I’m happy to not drive.
 I’m the DJ.
 My job is to choose the songs to set the mood for the perfect road trip.